SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/howto/complete-user-transition.md

 ## Pre-requisites

-* The user has signed in to SuperOffice account with password
+* The user has signed in to SuperOffice account with a password

 * [Username has been mapped][2]